k-five/cf/README.md

 And I did these for myself. and liked to share it with others, like you :)

 I recorded the audio files with my Tablet (= Tab-2.
 Samsung) in a busy/noisy neighborhood.
 So I am sorry if you hear any around-me noise.
-I tired my best -- sometime recording a file more than 10 times -- but it is not so bad.
+I tired my best -- sometimes recording a file toke more than 10 times -- but it is not so bad.

 ---

 The `.csv` file contains all that new vocabularies plus definition of them and plus a log of examples.
-Example from the Advanced Oxford Dictionary and from the e-book as well.
+Example from the [Advanced Oxford Dictionary](http://www.oxfordlearnersdictionaries.com) and from the e-book as well.
 Also `.odt` version is for you who want to print it or modify it for yourself.
 Although I added a `.pdf` version of the **odt** version, but still you can choose what you want.